This post may include affiliate links; see our disclosure policy.

 These crispy Brussels sprouts are so tasty, you might think they were fried.
 But guess what?
 They’re baked—and they taste just as good as the ones you can get at any restaurant!

 Yes, these crispy sprouts have become my go-to side dish when I want to impress guests or just treat my family on a weeknight.
 They’re baked until impossibly crunchy, then tossed with a balsamic and honey sauce that adds tangy and sweet notes.
-Alex and I could eat at least 10 pans of these in a sitting, so we try to make only one at a time!
-I’ve tested countless methods over the years and here’s the technique that stuck.
+I could eat entire pans of these in a sitting, so I try to make only one at a time!
+I’ve tested countless methods over the years, and here’s the technique that stuck.

-Every time we see crispy Brussel sprouts on a menu, we can’t resist ordering them.
-This formerly hated vegetable has had a huge resurgence in popularity—because roasting or frying them tastes infinitely better than canned!
-Turns out, you can recreate restaurant-style glamour at home using simply your own oven.
+Turns out, you can recreate restaurant-style glamour at home using your own oven.
 It’s an easy side dish that tastes much greater than the sum of its parts.

-Here are a few tips to getting the crispiest sprouts in town:
+Here are a few tips for getting the crispiest sprouts in town:

-- Place them on a baking sheet sheet cut side down.
+- Place them on a baking sheet, cut side down.
 Turn down all those flat sides, and you’ll get the perfect browning.

 - Make this the only pan in the oven!
 This one’s important.
 I never roast anything else in the oven at the same time.
 I learned this the hard way when my Brussels sprouts turned out soggy because I was cooking other dishes simultaneously.
 The moisture from other foods affects the cooking environment.

-Alex and I suggest using parchment paper in all of our roasting recipes.
+I suggest using parchment paper in all of my roasting recipes.
 Parchment paper is great for easy cleanup, so food doesn’t get glued to the pan!
 If you don’t have any parchment paper, you can roast right on an oiled baking sheet.

 Avoid using a silicone baking mat for this recipe.
-We’ve found the silicone baking mats make veggies more soggy.
+I’ve found that silicone baking mats make veggies more soggy.
 To get the crispiest of crispy Brussels sprouts, use either parchment paper or skip it and roast them right on the tray.

-I keep the ingredient list simple because Brussels sprouts shine when they’re not overwhelmed with competing flavors:
+I keep the ingredient list simple because Brussels sprouts shine when they’re not overwhelmed with competing flavors.
+Here’s what you’ll need:

-- Fresh Brussels Sprouts: I look for firm, bright green sprouts without yellow leaves.
+- Fresh Brussels sprouts: There are quite a few different varieties of sprouts out there, but I look for firm, bright green sprouts without yellow leaves more than type.
 Size doesn’t matter much, but try to choose ones that are roughly the same size for even cooking.

 - Olive oil: I use extra-virgin olive oil for the best flavor, and it helps create that crispy exterior